KEEP IT IN THE GROUND

 Our Public Carbon Estate

 Our public lands and oceans provide enormous environmental benefits, from clean air, water and natural ecosystems to habitat for some of our most imperiled wildlife.
 But they also contain vast carbon stores — fossil fuels that, if developed, would spell disaster for the world's climate.

 In a landmark 2015 report, The Potential Greenhouse Gas Emissions of U.S. Federal Fossil Fuels, EcoShift Consulting, on behalf of the Center for Biological Diversity and Friends of the Earth, completed the first-ever estimate of the volume and potential life-cycle greenhouse emissions of nonfederal and publicly owned federal fossil fuels.

 As global warming threatens to accelerate the extinction crisis, the highest and best use of our public lands and oceans is to provide safe harbor for diverse species by protecting the ecological systems upon which they, and we, ultimately depend.

-Yet despite dire warnings, the Trump administration, under its “all-of-the-above” energy policy, continues to sacrifice those habitats to the fossil fuel industry.
+Yet despite dire warnings, the Trump administration, under its “all-of-the-above” energy policy, continued to sacrifice those habitats to the fossil fuel industry.

 More than 67 million acres — an area 55 times larger than Grand Canyon National Park — are now leased.